nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 Installing Rust is very easy.
-Visit their [official website][rust] or simply run `brew install rustup`, or `pacman -S rustup`, etc. Once you have `rustup` from inside the oursh project directory run `cargo build` to compile the code and produce a working shell.
+Visit their [official website][rust] or simply run `brew install rustup`, or `pacman -S rustup`, etc. Once you have `rustup` installed, either install `oursh` globally with `cargo install oursh` or, from, inside the oursh project directory run `cargo build` to compile the code and produce a working shell.
 From there (assuming everything works), running the shell can be done with `cargo` as well.

 ```sh
 cargo run